MRSA-J/Fractal_Image_Compression_40/README.md

 ### Autoencoder
 - Note: Autoencoder can only be trained on a dataset which contains similar objects.
 This is because autoencoders learn how to compress the data based on attributes (i.e. correlations between the input feature vector) discovered from data during training.
 - Trained on MNIST in our code
+- It is a little bit different with image compression, but it is a method which is commonly used for data compression.
+The latent representations generated in the training can be used for many analyses, and it is similar to PCA.
+Specifically, when the latent dimension = 2, we could plot the distribution using matplotlib.pyplot and this is really handy.
+- The reason why we include it here is that images are also data, since autoencoders are an important neural network structure in data compression and have a similar structure (encoder, decoder) as fractal image compression.
+(Although the intuition is quite different).

 ## Feature & Todo List